Wall Anchor Installation, Stop Bowing Walls Before They Become a Bigger Problem

 What Is Causing Your Basement Wall to Bow Inward?

-In Middle Tennessee, the most common culprit behind bowing basement and crawl space walls is lateral soil pressure — and Rutherford County red clay makes that problem worse than average.
+In Middle Tennessee, the most common culprit behind bowing basement and crawl space walls is lateral soil pressure, and Rutherford County red clay makes that problem worse than average.
 During wet springs, that clay absorbs water, expands, and pushes against your foundation wall.
-In dry summers, it contracts and pulls away, only to push again the next season.
-Davidson County homeowners near lower-elevation areas deal with high seasonal water tables that amplify the hydrostatic pressure behind their walls.
 Over years, that repeating pressure cycle causes even well-built block or poured concrete walls to deflect inward.

 How Wall Anchors Work

-- We excavate a small pit in the yard several feet from the foundation — typically 8 to 10 feet out — to expose undisturbed native soil.
+- We excavate a small pit in the yard several feet from the foundation to expose undisturbed native soil.

 - A steel rod is driven horizontally through a small hole in the wall and anchored to a steel plate buried in the native soil of that pit.